jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------
+New in version 3.14:
+  The plotting can now be controlled more detailed by using the *plot-options* statement in the parameter file.
+  See more details in the :ref:`documentation`.

 New in version 3.13.6:
   The spectral cutout for each line can now be defined as a velocity range (`vmin` and `vmax`) instead of a symmetric velocity span (`velspan=`).
 The new syntax can be used in the `lines`, `fine-lines`, `molecule` statements.
 The old syntax is still allowed.
 The velocity range can also be set globally using the `velspan` statement.
 See the full documentation on the :ref:`documentation`.
   The Voigt profile has also been reformulated in terms of frequency (and not wavelength) following the suggestions by `Webb, Carswell and Lee (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.tmp.2672W/abstract>`_.